bingtimren/lerna-study/README.md

       }
     },
   ```

 - packages - locations of projects

-Use yarn workspace, in lerna.json
+- Use yarn workspace, in lerna.json

 ```json
   "npmClient": "yarn",
   "useWorkspaces": true
 ```

+- if use jest
+  - `yarn add --dev @types/jest` at monorepo root, so that VS Code can handle tests

 ## `lerna import`